dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 When you overriding method that throws checked exception you are allowed:
 * not to throw any exception
-* throw any unchecked exception or error, but not `Throwable` - because it's parent for checked exception class `Exception`
+* throw any unchecked exception or error (because they are "unchecked" exception and not enforced by compilator), but not `Throwable` - because it's parent for checked exception class `Exception`
 * throw itself or any child of itself
 ```java
 class MyException extends Exception {}